Devils Hole pupfish: Status designations and legal action

 In the case Cappaert vs. U.S., decided in 1976, the Supreme Court upheld the injunction and determined that the district court should set the minimum water level necessary to ensure pupfish survival.
 The Court stated that by making Devils Hole part of a National Monument, the groundwater necessary to sustain the pupfish was implicitly reserved.
 In 1977 the district court determined that the water level minimum would be 0.82 m below a reference point on the wall.

 In 1980, the U.S. Fish and Wildlife Service (USFWS) designated about 21,000 acre as essential habitat where the groundwater most influenced the water level in the Hole.
 One of the identified goals of the recovery plan was to maintain the aquifer at such levels that the population fluctuates from 300 in winter to 700–900 in late summer.
 The water source for Devils Hole pupfish were now protected from industrial use, but the rest of Ash Meadows was unprotected.
 When the USFWS declined to purchase the land from Cappaert Enterprises, Ash Meadows was sold in 1980 to a property development company, Preferred Equities Corporation, who acquired additional nearby land with the intention of creating 33,636 residential parcels altogether.
 As the original injunction limited water with exception to domestic purposes, it was unclear if residents of the proposed subdivision would have to limit water usage in respect to the water level of Devils Hole.
 In 1982, Secretary of the Interior James Watt approved the emergency listing of two more Ash Meadows fish, the Ash Meadows pupfish (Cyprinodon nevadensis mionectes) and the Ash Meadows speckled dace (Rhinichthys osculus nevadensis).
 Further development by Preferred Equities would therefore almost certainly violate the Endangered Species Act.
 After protracted negotiations, The Nature Conservancy (a nonprofit) was able to purchase Ash Meadows for $5.5 million in February 1984, with reimbursement from the U.S. Federal Government of $5 million.
 By June 1984, Ash Meadows National Wildlife Refuge was established, as The Nature Conservancy transferred the property to the government.
 By 1986, a recovery plan was drafted for all of Ash Meadows, encompassing Devils Hole.

 As of 2014, Devils Hole pupfish is evaluated as a critically endangered species by the IUCN.
 The species meets the criteria for this designation due to its extremely small extent of occurrence and area of occupancy, both of which are less than 1 km2.
-Additionally, the species is found in a single locality and has a very small population, often with less than 100 mature individuals.
+Additionally, the species is found in a single locality and has a very small population, often with fewer than 100 mature individuals.
 In the state of Nevada, it is considered a protected species that is also endangered.